nmartin413/health_portal/README.md

 - While most entities closely resemble their Postgres schemas, the `user` object includes joined fields such as `own_patient_id` and `own_doctor_id` to make front end code more concise and clear.

 ##### Components & Styles
+- `create-react-app` was used to skeleton the app, which is a packaged configuration of a `react` setup with a supporting `babel` and `webpack` build system.
 - `react-router` is used to manage high-level routing of the app.
 These routes are expressed in the `App` component, which either redirects the user to another route or renders a component from the `components/pages` directory, which serve as high-level composers of other components.
 - Common controls are modelled as components to create re-usable interface elements across the application. ex: `Button` and `LabeledInput`
 - Views such as `PatientDetail` and `AppointmentDetail` are contextualized to either a doctor or patient context using the `session` data and their parent components.

+##### Styles
+- Styles are written in SCSS.
+There exist both styles that are tied to specific React components as well as styles used in multiple components.
+The idea here is to attach styles to components when it makes sense, but not be beholden to the concept, as single-component and cross-component styling strategies are by no means mutually exclusive.
+- Styles use class names that follow a `[Component]-[element]` naming scheme with optional `[modifier]` classes. ex:
+  - `.Button danger`
+  - `.Button`
+  - `.TopNav-link active`
+  - `.TopNav-link`
+- Styles which are tied to specific components use the React class name as their `[Component]` name.

 ## Future Improvements
 - Pooling of Postgres DB connections
 - Tests for front end components
 - Implement Medical Record uploads
+- Implementation of `watson` (or similar) logging framework for HTTP and Postgres requests on the web server
 - Database Record-level security measures (ensuring there's rules on who can see what rows, beyond the endpoint security)